msteiu/RainRunGame/README.md

 ### Character - DONE (Angelina)
 * Character interface specifies what properties Characters have
-* Think of each object appearing on RainRunPanel as a Character
+* Think of each object appearing on RainRunPanel as a Character / sometimes a FallingObject

-### FallingObject -
+### FallingObject - DONE
 * maybe: create a new class for all Characters that fall (monsters, powerups)

 ### MyCharacter - Mara